bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Rene Pickhardt: 00:06:38

-I don't know the exact number right now, but I think we have something like 70,000 channels that we see on `Gossip`.
+I don't know the exact number right now, but I think we have something like 70,000 channels that we see on Gossip.
 Those are the announced channels.
-There are quite some services that don't announce the channels to the `Gossip Network` because they are represented by nodes that do not really want to engage into routing.
+There are quite some services that don't announce the channels to the Gossip Network because they are represented by nodes that do not really want to engage into routing.
 So yeah, that's currently the number, I guess.

 Jeremy Rubin: 00:06:59